-Responsible for maintaining network and application service to include SAP, PeopleSoft and integrated applications, e-mail, and the University web page as long as possible.
+Responsible for maintaining network and application service to include SAP, PeopleSoft and integrated applications, e-mail, and the University web page if possible.
 Arrange for activation of the alternate hosting site for the UNK web pages if needed.
 Establish Internet connectivity for Incident Command and EOC.
 Secure and shut down network equipment when it becomes imperative.